IoannisArmamentos/NorthernLights/README.md

 # NorthernLights

 A weather forecast application made in Visual Studio using Angular and Asp.net frameworks.
+It  may take up to 15 seconds to load the weather data.

 **Openstreetmap** <br>
 You can select a location on the map with your mouse.
 Latitude & longitude are saved on click. <br>